geodynamics/aspect/benchmarks/rayleigh_taylor_instability/doc/rayleigh_taylor_instability.md

 <div id="ref-Deu08" class="csl-entry">

 Deubelbeiss, Y., and B. J. P. Kaus.
-2008. &ldquo;Comparison of Eulerian and Lagrangian Numerical Techniques for the Stokes Equations in the Presence of Strongly Varying Viscosity.&rdquo; *Physics of the Earth and Planetary Interiors* 171: 92&ndash;111.
+2008.
+"Comparison of Eulerian and Lagrangian Numerical Techniques for the Stokes Equations in the Presence of Strongly Varying Viscosity." *Physics of the Earth and Planetary Interiors* 171: 92&ndash;111.

 </div>